splunk/observability-workshop/content/en/scenarios/optimize_end_user_experiences/_index.md

 ## References

-Throughout this workshop we will see references to resources to help further understand end user experience and how to optimize it.
+Throughout this workshop, we will see references to resources to help further understand end user experience and how to optimize it.
 In addition to [Splunk Docs](https://docs.splunk.com/observability/en/rum/intro-to-rum.html) for supported features and [Lantern](https://lantern.splunk.com/Observability/UCE/Optimized_experiences) for tips and tricks, [Google's web.dev](https://web.dev/) and [Mozilla](https://developer.mozilla.org/en-US/docs/Learn/Performance) are great resources.

 Remember that the specific libraries, platforms, and CDNs you use often also have their own specific resources.
 For example [React](https://react.dev/reference/react/useCallback#skipping-re-rendering-of-components), [Wordpress](https://wpengine.com/support/troubleshooting-high-time-first-byte-ttfb/), and [Cloudflare](https://community.cloudflare.com/t/improving-time-to-first-byte-ttfb-with-cloudflare/390367) all have their own tips to improve performance.